(Courtesy of Jack Tillmany)

 August 31, 1948 marriage to actor John Burt.
 In an October, 1948 UP syndicated news report, Lynne claimed she was drinking the night they married, had no recollection of the marriage, and was granted an annulment in a Hollywood court.

-Marriage number four was to New York theatrical director William J. Mullaney and they were together at Lynne's passing on August 12, 1955 from cancer.
+Marriage number four was to New York City theatrical director William J. Mullaney and they were together through Lynne's passing on August 12, 1955 from cancer.

 She exited films and Hollywood circa late 1940s due to health problems.
 Excerpts from 1955 newspapers on her August 12, 1955 death: "NEW YORK --- Lynne Carver, 38-year-old actress, died in Memorial Hospital here Friday after a year-long battle against cancer." ; "She was married to William J. Mullaney, New York theatrical director." and "Lynne Carver ... wife of William J. Mullaney of 97 Perry Street, New York City.
 Funeral from Universal Chapel, 52nd Street and Lexington Avenue."